cscw2015/maverick/Interim/Interim.md

 - scale and time frame of project don't allow for in-depth analysis
 	- similar studies could be conducted on other municipal governments, provincial governments or even federal
 	- larger time frame would allow for observation of different meetings and follow-up interviews

-## Preliminary Results

-- some notes from meetings
-	- all councillors are already using laptops/tablets at the meetings
-	- start meetings by announcing changes to agenda from when it was published
-	- many items on the agenda are "late items"
-	- voting is done by simple hand raise
-	- councillors indicate they would like to speak by raising hand
-	- mayor writes down a list on paper of which councillor(s) are speaking next
-	- people presenting give slides to council beforehand
-- small analysis of meetings

-## Remaining in Project

-- finish interviews with councillors
-	- most are scheduled
-	- will be pursuing people who aren't necessarily city councillors
-- transcription of interviews: preliminary data analysis at same time as transcription
-- analysis of data

 ##Appendices